esotuvaka/Lorem-Partners/README.md

-# Static Luxury Real Estate website (Practice Site)
+# Static Luxury Real Estate Team website

 ## ABOUT:

-My first fully fleshed out website, this enhanced my interest in coding and introduced me to a lot of best practices, SEO, and improving performance.
+My first fully fleshed out website, this enhanced my interest in coding and introduced me to a lot of best practices, SEO, and improving performance by using Chrome DevTools and Lighthouse.
 Built using TailwindCSS, HTML5, and data-aos animations.

 ## CHALLENGES + SOLUTIONS: